 Although the Mugello Valley Archaeological Project is sponsored by four American universities, the aim is to create an international project.
 Participants will work closely with an international team of scholars.
 In addition, the project is closely coordinated with the Gruppo Archeologico di Vicchio and its director, Andrea Santoni.

-Program Leadership: The Mugello Valley Archaeological Project is directed by Dr. Gregory Warden and Dr. Michael Thomas.
+Program Faculty: The Mugello Valley Archaeological Project is directed by Dr. Gregory Warden and Dr. Michael Thomas.

 Dr. Gregory Warden, a native Italian, formerly a University Distinguished Professor of Art History at SMU, is now President of Franklin College in Switzerland.
 He has a B.A. in Anthropology from the University of Pennsylvania, and a M.A. and Ph.D. in Classical and Near Eastern Archaeology from Bryn Mawr College.
 Dr. Warden has conducted archaeological research in Texas, Libya and Italy.